December 17, 2012

-Stir in the chipotle pepper, green bell peppers, diced pumpkin, tomatoes, and the vegetable broth.
+Stir in the chipotle pepper, green bell peppers, diced pumpkin, tomatoes, tomato paste, and the vegetable broth.
 Now add the lentils, farro, and bulgur (stirring between each addition).

 Bring to a boil, then reduce the heat to low and simmer.
 After 10 minutes, take a taste and adjust with salt and/or chili powder.

 Simmer away for about 35-45 minutes or until the lentils and grain are fully cooked through.